Professional course Air Quality Action Planning

-This programme is delivered via online learning through our online learning platform, meaning you can attend and study from anywhere in the world!
+This programme is delivered through our online learning platform, meaning you can attend and study from anywhere in the world!

 There are two options to access each session:

-- Online Materials + Live Session: This option provides you with access to the online interactive materials for 6 weeks from the start date.
+- Online Materials + Live Session: This option provides you with access to the online interactive materials for 9 weeks from the start date.
 4 weeks after the start date there will be the scheduled online live session with the tutors.
-This session will take place form 09.30 12.30 on the set date.
+This session will take place from 09.30 - 12.30 on a set date.

 For those accessing the materials and competing the online live session you will be issued with a certificate of attendance from UWE Bristol for 3 CPD hours + self-study, which you can then present to IES.

 Unfortunately, no CPD certificate will be provided for those joining the Online Materials Access Only sessions.